ronaldbosma/memoryfeed/configure-global-nuget-package-source-with-username-and-password.md

+---
+tags: [ "NuGet" ]
+---

-# Configure global NuGet package source with username and password
+# # Configure global NuGet package source with username and password

 You can register a global NuGet package source by adding it to a common NuGet.config.
 E.g. %appdata%\NuGet\NuGet.Config.
 See https://docs.microsoft.com/en-us/nuget/consume-packages/configuring-nuget-behavior for more info.